etiennebacher/conductor/docs/reference.md

 A JavaScript code to run when the tour is completed.

 `onCancel`
-A JavaScript code to run when the tour is cancelled
+A JavaScript code to run when the tour is cancelled.

 `onHide`
-A JavaScript code to run when the tour is hidden
+A JavaScript code to run when the tour is hidden.

 `onShow`
 A JavaScript code to run when the tour is shown.